ChristianGracia/Bash-Script-Generator/README.md

 # Bash Installation Script Generator

-This repository is for an NPM package I made that creates a script of chained installation commands for JavaScript/TypeScript, Linux, Python environments based on user input.
+This repository is for an NPM package I made that creates a script of chained installation commands for JavaScript/TypeScript, Linux, and Python environments based commands given

+This tool allows you to rebuild your bash installation scripts very fast and makes it easier to maintain.

 You can read dependencies from a file like requirements.txt for Python or package.json for JavaScript/TypeScript.

-This is still in development so this package's main use is to generate long scripts using hardcoded objects or arrays in index.ts or using a file like requirements.txt to generate a long chain of pip installs.
+This is still in development so this package's main use is to generate very long scripts using hardcoded objects or arrays in index.js or using a file like requirements.txt to generate a long chain of pip installs.

 **I made this from scratch in a couple hours so this is very Work in Progress and a lot of features to be implemented**